 Information on part II/part III/MPhil project suggestions.

-I'm a Research Fellow at Wolfson College, where I am also Director of Studies in Computer Science.
+I'm a Research Fellow at Wolfson College, where I am also Director of Studies in Computer Science (see also "why Wolfson?").

 I completed my PhD here at the University of Cambridge Computer Laboratory (Computer Science Department) under the supervision of John Daugman.
 My PhD thesis was awarded a prize in the BCS Distinguished Dissertation Awards in 2005.
-Apart from carrying our research (see below), I also continue to supervise undergraduate and Diploma students in Computer Science (see here for a list of suggested final year projects).
-I lectured the Part II Computer Vision course in 2010/2011 and regularly give guest lectures and supervisions for this course.
+Apart from carrying our research (see below), I also continue to supervise undergraduate and Masters students in Computer Science (see here for a list of suggested final year projects).
+I help to teach the Part III/ACS Computer Vision module (LE48, EF12) and I previously lectured and examined the Part II Computer Vision course (I regularly give guest lectures and supervisions for this course).

 My PhD was sponsored by AT&T Labs Research through an Industrial Fellowship from the Royal Commission for the Exhibition of 1851 and various scholarships from Trinity College.